SCHOOL GOVERNANCE - GENERAL INFORMATION

 MUXTON PRIMARY SCHOOL GOVERNING BODY 2019 / 2020

 Following the full governing body meeting on 3rd October 2019, the following appointments were made:

 Vice-Chair of Governors: Mr Kevin McNamara (Co-opted Governor)

 Please click below to view the name and category of all members of our governing body.

 Please click below to see the link and special interest governors and committees.

 GOVERNORS' BUSINESS INTERESTS

-Please click below to see the register of governors' business interests for 2017.
+Please click below to see the registers of governors' business interests:

 Please click below to see the Annual Statement for 2018 / 2019: